 - Do not click on the little heart to show interest.
 Very beautiful women get that every minute of the day.

 - Read profiles and make a compliment or a relevant comment.

-- If they don’t have a bio written out, I don’t write to them.
-If they don’t take the time to write out their bio and what they’re looking for then they are either too shy, not looking for something long term or it’s a fake profile for a prostitute or webcam girl.
+- I don’t write to them if they don’t have a bio written out.
+If they don’t take the time to write out their bio and what they’re looking for, then they are either too shy, not looking for something long term or it’s a fake profile for a prostitute or webcam girl.

-Once I had a good message exchange I would go to my filter, Facebook.
-Once I had them on facebook I was able to see all of their pictures, and they were able to see all of mine.
-Once we were keen on each other I would ask for the date.
-If you don’t live in Colombia, you can do a Skype video call.
+Once I had a good message exchange, I would go to my filter, Facebook.
+Once I had them on Facebook, I could see all of their pictures, and they could see all of mine.
+Once we were keen on each other, I would ask for the date.
+You can do a Skype video call if you don’t live in Colombia.

 I’ve written a post titled, My Experience Using Colombian Cupid.
 Feel free to read it and leave a comment there if you have any questions.

 Right now, the use of Tinder here in Medellin is under scrutiny because many guys are going out with women, getting drugged and robbed.
 So learn the basic red flags before going on a date.
 My friend, Akash, made a good documentary about a guy who was drugged and robbed by his Tinder date titled, Drugged on Tinder Date | Scopolamine Danger | Robbed (Medellin, Colombia).
 There’s also a second part titled, Drugged on Tinder Date (Part 2) | Scopolamine Danger | The Aftermath (Medellin, Colombia).